Welcome to Plant People, A professional Garden Design and Consultancy Service, working in a sustainable and organic way, wherever possible.

 If you have any specific jobs or information you would like me to share, you can either email or text them too me.
 Leave a note for me, perhaps in a shed or weighted down on a table, so that it is easy to see or find.

 We can also talk on the phone when I am outside and you can remain inside.
+I can then get on with what needs doing in the garden.

 If you choose to meet me and allow me to come through your home: